kytos-ng/kytos-ng.github.io/napps/mongodb.md

 ## MongoDB Transactions

-MongoDB supports [ACID updates for individual documents](https://www.mongodb.com/basics/acid-transactions), for multi-document updates if certain types of operation orders and guarantees are needed then transactions can provide ACID transactions.
+MongoDB supports [ACID updates for individual documents](https://www.mongodb.com/basics/acid-transactions).
+For multi-document updates, if certain types of operation orders and guarantees are needed then transactions can provide ACID properties too.
 However, as mentioned on [in-progress transactions and write conflicts](https://www.mongodb.com/docs/manual/core/transactions-production-consideration/?_ga=2.121978315.1116834295.1647796783-632507725.1644007955#in-progress-transactions-and-write-conflicts), writes conflicts can happen, so if single-document and multi-document concurrent updates are being handled with transactions, then threading lock is needed.
 Sometimes it's possible to avoid a transaction by modelling the problem in an embedded document, also, if you don't need to ensure the order of the operations, then it should be OK to not have a transaction and let the database handle the concurrent writes as they come.
-Retries and dead queue can also help to solve conflicts writes, but it's desirable to try to avoid them in the first place.
+Retries and dead queue can also help to solve conflicts writes, but it's desirable to try to avoid them in the first place, so make sure to take this into account when modeling database models.

 ## Questions